shaileyj/CS171_project/README.md

 ## What you will learn
 - Tree Structure: ** How game states form a decision tree
 - Step by Step Execution: Watch the algorithm work step by step
-- Decison Path: Follow the optimal move selection
+- Decision Path: Follow the optimal move selection

 ## File Structure
 **'TileCaptureGame.py'** - Interactive tile capture game